1) What instruments are offered through the IMP?

 10) How do I find out how my child is doing?

-Your child’s music practice diary should keep you informed about what your child is studying and the tutor will fill in the small report chart week.
+Your child’s music lesson diary should keep you informed about what your child is studying and the tutor will fill in the small report chart week.
 If you have any specific questions for the tutor, please write them in the note book on the page to be used in the next lesson.
 You will also receive a formal report at the end of each term.
 If you would like to meet with the tutor, please contact our IMP Management Team to arrange a time.

 11) Will my child miss important class lessons?